US579/DataMining-Project/README.md

 python3 submission.py
 ```

-HMM and Viterbi Algorithem decription
+HMM and Viterbi Algorithem description
 -----------

 In this case below, the output of the implicit sequence is